 The first CrD-conference will present 3rd cycle models from various countries and facilitate a discussion between the 3rd cycle students and their supervisors.
 Keynote speakers Carole Gray and Olav Westphalen are invited.
 During the conference the international database of best practice in 3rd Cycle awards in Higher Arts Education will be launched.

 A second CrD-conference will be organised in Paris by our CrD-partner ENSAPC, in cooperation with Centre Pompidou on 29 and 30 November 2019.
-Save the date!
+Register now!